-- A copy of the syllabus and schedule of assignments for the course in which the observation will take place - A copy of the required reading material(s) or handouts for the observation period that are not directly accessible within the Blackboard course site. - A written response to the questions outlined in the following pages.
+- A copy of the syllabus and schedule of assignments for the course/section being observed. - A copy of the required reading material(s) or handouts for the observation period that are not directly accessible within the Blackboard course site. - A written response to the questions outlined in the following pages. - An up-to-date online instructional equivalency audit for this course/section.
+See the "Questions for Pre-Observation Conference" section on page 2.